bananafloss/dsda-4815-demo/README.md

 # DSDA 4815 Repository
-This is a repository for DSDA 4815 SPring 2026
+This is a repository for DSDA 4815 Spring 2026